Krýsuvík (volcanic system): Landforms

 The Seltún [ˈsɛlˌtʰuːn] geothermal area is situated next to Krýsuvík in direction of lake Kleifarvatn (Route 42) and at the foot of Sveifluháls hyaloclastite ridge.
 It is a geothermal high temperature area, hydrothermal alteration has led to a multicolored environment.
 Here solfataras, fumaroles, mudpots and hot springs are formed; the soil is coloured bright yellow, red, and green caused by iron oxidation, sulfur and calcite precipitation.
 The sulfur deposits were mined in 1722–1728 and in the 19th century.
-German scientist Robert Bunsen visited the site in 1845 and, based on research there, proposed a hypothesis on formation of sulfuric acid in nature.
+The German scientist Robert Bunsen visited the site in 1845 and, based on research there, proposed a hypothesis on formation of sulfuric acid in nature.

 Also found in the area are the Ögmundarhraun [ˈœɣˌmʏntar̥ˌr̥œyːn] lava field from the 12th century as well as some Pleistocene subglacial mounds and formations like Helgafell, Sveifluháls and Trölladyngja.